cowprotocol/docs/docs/mevblocker/searchers/bidding-on-transactions.md

 Within the bundle itself, you need to make sure that the backrun transaction makes an ETH transfer to the fee recipient (which can either be `tx.origin` or a custom address; learn more about how to set up a custom address here), and the value of the transfer has to be the bid amount.

-To recap, a Merkle bid is a bundle with 2 transactions:
+To recap, a bundle has 2 transactions:

 - The hash of the target transaction
 - Your backrun - the backrun must pay the fee_recipient the bid with an Ether transfer